Jury trial: Argentina

-Argentina is one of the first countries in Latin America, which has implemented trial by jury.
+Argentina is one of the first countries in Latin America to have implemented trial by jury.
 Although it has a civil law process, since November 2015, it has a jury system for serious criminal cases.

 Australia

-Section 80 of the Australian Constitution provides that: "The trial on indictment of any offence against any law of the Commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as the Parliament prescribes.
+Section 80 of the Australian Constitution provides that: "The trial on indictment of any offence against any law of the Commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as the Parliament prescribes."

 The first trials by civilian juries of 12 in the colony of New South Wales were held in 1824, following a decision of the NSW Supreme Court on 14 October 1824.
 The New South Wales Constitution Act 1828 (7 & 8 Geo.
 4. c.
 73) effectively terminated trial by jury for criminal matters.
 Jury trials for criminal matters revived with the passing of the Jury Trials Amending Act of 1833 (NSW) (2 William IV No 12).